Friends of PA Bats- Conservation and Management Workshop / Bat Working Group, April 1-3

 CLICK HERE to send in your presentation summary/reserve a speaking slot!

-You must be present to be eligible to present.
+You must be present to present; sorry no virtual presentations.
 Consider if your presentation will be a standard 15 minute block, a 5 minute lightning talk, or something different.

 You will need a title, names of authors, address of authors, and organization on separate lines.
 Underline the name of the presenter.
 Summarize your talk in 300 words.

-Use this form to send in your presentation summary, we will confirm your talk when we verify a time slot.
+Use this form to send in your presentation summary by March 23, we will confirm your talk when we verify a time slot.

-This Bat Conservation Workshop is an effort to bring together agencies, organizations and individuals passionate about bat research, conservation and management from across Pennsylvania and adjoining states.
+The Friends of PA Bats Conservation and Management Workshop is an effort to bring together agencies, organizations and individuals passionate about bat research, conservation and management from across Pennsylvania and adjoining states.

 The mission is to facilitate communication between all responsible individuals, agencies, interest groups, and businesses who will work cooperatively for bat conservation.
-We provide a mechanism by which current information regarding local bat ecology, distribution, and research techniques can be readily accessed, and develop a forum in which conservation strategies can be discussed, technical assistance provided, and education programs encouraged.
+We are providing a mechanism by which current information regarding local bat ecology, distribution, and research can be readily accessed.
+This is a forum in which conservation strategies can be driven, technical assistance provided, and education programs encouraged.

 GOALS